-The Permit Authority will try to ensure that any conditions applied to a permit do not conflict with the activity promoter's obligations under separate legislation.
+The Permit Authority will ensure that no requirement within a permit condition conflicts with the activity promoter's statutory obligations.
 The Permit Authority's intention is that an activity promoter should not be put in a position where they cannot escape being in breach of either permit conditions or other relevant legislation.
 The activity promoter should bring such conflicts, or potential conflicts, to the attention of the Permit Authority as soon as is practicable.
 The Permit Authority will be responsible for resolving the issue with the other body or bodies concerned, e.g. Environmental Health officials, and amending the permit conditions accordingly.